-Applications for stage 2 of the Snowdon Master's Scholarship are by invite only.
-The deadline for stage 2 is 17 March 2025 at 11:55pm.
+Applications for stage 2 of the Snowdon Master's Scholarship will close on 30 April 2026 at 11:55pm.

 Listed below are the key sections of the stage 2 application.
 Click to expand each one for the questions you'll need to answer, helpful prompts and the word limit.